|

 “Billy, can I get an assist?”

-I quickly got to him and took the top portion of the books, which were starting to slide.
+I quickly got to him right as the top portion of the books started to slide.

 “Grab your grimoire.
 We need it to help validate some of my research.”

 Gene paused and waited for me to get Rules of the Black Arts for Advanced Users.
-I was interested in seeing where his request led, so I retrieved my grimoire from my backpack and put it on my lap.
+I was interested in seeing where his request led, so I retrieved it.

 “Now, don’t get irritated.
 This next part is necessary to know.
-We need to determine if it’s you or someone—or something—else with the power.”
+We need to determine if it’s you or someone—or something—else is the source of the magic.”

 I sat quietly.